Skip to content

 1. 02

 Diabetes occurs temporarily in around five to ten percent of pregnant women as a result of metabolic stress during pregnancy.
 Unrecognized gestational diabetes causes the unborn child to gain a lot of weight and height and to have problems adjusting after birth.
-Gestational diabetes can be detected by means of a sugar load test as part of the laboratory examination in the 25-28th week of pregnancy.
-Closer monitoring of the pregnant woman and a change in diet are necessary.
+A sugar load test as part of the laboratory examination in the 25th -28th week of pregnancy can detect gestational diabetes and, if necessary, ensure closer monitoring of the pregnant woman and a change in diet.
 Sometimes insulin treatment may also be necessary.
 The test should not be carried out after certain surgical procedures on the gastrointestinal tract (e.g. bariatric surgery).

 • The Mother-Child Passport was introduced in 1974.
 Since then, the program has been continuously developed and adapted to the state of medical science and experience.
 The next major step planned is the electronic parent-child passport (eEKP).